 What is brand marketing?

 Brand marketing promotes your products or services in a way that highlights your overall brand.
-The goal of brand marketing is to link your identity, values, and personality with communications to your audience.
+The goal of brand marketing is to link your identity, values, and personality with effective personalized brand communication to your audience.
 Essentially, your brand is the bridge between your product and your customer.
 Brand marketing is not just about putting your logo and business name as many places as possible and expecting to generate sales.
 Many times, the importance of brand marketing gets overlooked, as it takes time.
 Many marketing departments are focused on short-term goals, rather than nurturing long-term goals that impact the entire business, like building a brand.